rooklift/halite2_rush_theory/README.md

 ![Sweet Spots](https://raw.githubusercontent.com/fohristiwhirl/scraps/master/ranges.gif)

 On the left are the threat ranges of the three Blue ships - i.e. how far they can do damage *after they move*.
-On the right are highlighted the sweet spots that the Pink ships should try to reach (though only the bottom one is close enough).
+On the right are highlighted the sweet spots available for the Pink ships (though only the bottom one is relevant).

-When Pink places his ships in the sweet spots, one of two things will happen:
+When Pink places his ships in a sweet spot, one of two things will happen:

 * Blue will take the same amount of damage as Pink (possibly zero).
 * Blue will take more damage than pink, because one of Blue's ships came within range of two (or three) Pink ships.